Service-Minded Russell Sage College Students Participate in 2021 AmeriCorps VISTA Summer Program

 “After having an abundance of medical professionals and surgeries, I wanted to give back care,” she said.
 “I foresee my career to be working in the medical field and assisting children and helping them cope with trauma and/or disability.”

-—Business Administration major Su Meh ’23 was a summer associate at Trinity Alliance of the Capital Region, a social services agency.
+Su Meh ’23, a Business Administration major, was a summer associate at Trinity Alliance of the Capital Region, a social services agency.
 She worked in the food pantry and as a receptionist for the entire organization.

 Su was drawn to AmeriCorps in order to contribute to projects serving refugees and addressing social issues — like food insecurity — that have been exacerbated by the COVID-19 pandemic.